Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 If you have a power of attorney but no longer have the capacity to remove the attorney yourself, it is possible for someone to apply to the Office of the Public Guardian on your behalf to ask for the attorney to be removed.
 The Office of the Public Guardian should investigate and if there is sufficient evidence that the attorney is not acting appropriately, apply to the Court of Protection to have the attorney removed.
 Again, it is possible that any remaining attorneys would then step in or if no other attorneys are appointed, a deputyship may need to be considered.

 It is therefore crucial to consider potential attorneys carefully and make sure you choose people you can trust.
-Tozers offer a professional attorneyship service to clients who feel that an objective professional is the best choice for them, or those who have complex affairs which need ongoing advice.
+Tozers offers a professional attorneyship service to clients who feel that an objective professional is the best choice for them or those who have complex affairs that need ongoing advice.

 How we can help